ReaLx3m/KOReader-AI-Slop-User-Patches/README.md

 Due to upcoming Koreader changes to cloud storage which will break the patch, FTP DM is now a standalone plugin, which should increase its survivability in the long run.
 The original [FTP DM patch](https://github.com/ReaLx3m/KOReader-AI-Slop-User-Patches/blob/main/retired/2-ftp-download-manager.lua) is no longer updated with fixes/features.

-To instal create a "ftpdownloadmanager.koplugin" folder in Koreader/Plugins/ and copy the _meta.lua and main.lua files to Koreader/Plugins/ftpdownloadmanager.koplugin/
+To instal create a "ftpdownloadmanager.koplugin" folder in Koreader/Plugins/ and copy the _meta.lua and main.lua files to Koreader/Plugins/ftpdownloadmanager.koplugin/.
+To update just download the latest "main.lua" file(_meta.lua not requiered).

 Adds a full fledged download management interface for FTP.